Native American Lands Environmental Mitigation Program

 Work conducted under the FY12 CA include removal of petroleum-contaminated soil from the Diesel AST and Fuel Pumphouse areas at Ocean Cape Radio Relay Station.
 This CA closed December 2015.

-Work under the current FY 2014 CA includes removing Quonset huts, abandoned utilities, debris, and collapsed buildings from the Point Carrew Garrison; and updating the Strategic Project Implementation Plan.
+Work under the current FY 2014 CA includes removing Quonset huts, abandoned utilities, debris, and collapsed buildings from the Point Carrew Garrison; and updating the Strategic Project Implementation Plan, which includes the following:

 Asbestos-containing pipe from the former sewer outfall system will be removed and shipped off-site for proper disposal.
 The concrete foundations and footings associated with the former garage and storage tanks will be demolished and removed.